MSU College of Law News

 FOR IMMEDIATE RELEASE

-East Lansing, MI – The Michigan State Law Review has moved up in the national rankings of law journals, as reported in Washington & Lee Law School’s annual law journal rankings, the authoritative source for law journal rankings.
+East Lansing, MI — The Michigan State Law Review continued its ascent in the annual law journal rankings by Washington & Lee University School of Law, the leading source for data on legal periodicals.

 320B Law College Building